suhanree/tweet-hashtag-graph-analysis/README.md

 links, representing the binary heap structure.
 Here `2EH` is the size of the memory we need to store a list of all links, and it appears three times overall, once for the graph structure, and twice for the priority queue.
-These can be easily reduced by combining two classes if the memory is limited.
+These can be easily reduced by combining two classes, if the memory is limited.

+## Final remarks
+Frankly I have past experience on building graph classes, and I have implemented indexed priority queues before, even though they were all written in C++.
+Hence, for the classes I implemented in this problem, I mostly rewrote C++ codes into python codes.
+Then I had to write functions for reading the text file with tweet streams, and for extracting information about the time and hashtags out of a tweet in json format.
+It is straightforward afterward, if we use methods from the graph class.